 This map link will guide you to the Grove's parking area.

-A Midsummer Night's Dream is Shakespeare's most erotic play, and our production of Midsummer of Love explores the intense sexuality of the language as well as celebrating the freedom of expression in the counter-culture of "flower children" throughout the ages.
-Please be advised when bringing young people to the show that there will be sexual references.
+The long version: A Midsummer Night's Dream is Shakespeare's most erotic play, and our production of Midsummer of Love explores the intense sexuality of the language and celebrates the freedom of expression in the counter-culture of "flower children" throughout the ages.
+Parents should be advised that although there is no full nudity, the production includes sexual content and situations.